 The school offers a full range of boys and girls athletics, band and choir opportunities, including marching band, musicals and plays, drill team and color guard.
 It also sponsors a variety of extracurricular programs such as: Link Crew, student council, Knowledge Bowl, Kitty Hawk Air Society, Mock Trial, Rocket Club, Distributive Education Clubs of America, FBLA, S2S, Art Open Studio, Ski/Snowboard Club, Java Club, Chess Club, National Honor Society, Fellowship of Christian Athletes, GSA, Cyber Security, Videogame Club, REACH, Peer Mediation, Tech Theater Club, Role Playing Club, Math Club and Health Occupations Students of America-Future Health Professionals.

-Falcon High School is a member of the Pikes Peak Athletic Conference, Class 4A.
+Falcon High School is a member of the CSML League North, Class 4A.
 It competes in cross country, golf, soccer, basketball, bowling, swimming, wrestling, track, baseball, women's softball, volleyball, cheer, and track.
-Football competes 3A in the Foothills Football Conference.
+Football competes 4A in the I-25 Conference.

 Falcon Zone Overview

 Falcon Zone has a strong tradition that dates back to 1900.
 That tradition carries on today with six highly successful schools.
 Falcon Zone offers the following programs: Academy of Health Sciences, Academy of Finance, Academy of Information and Technology, Air Force JROTC, FBLA, Distributive Education Clubs of America, Link Crew, National Honor Society, Student-to-Student program and many others.
 The zone offers more than 20 advanced placement and CU Succeed classes.
 Its schools have performed well on CMAS and SAT.